Nashville Personal Injury Lawyer

 Non-economic damages reflect every loss that has nothing to do with your finances and everything to do with your lifestyle and psychological state.
-Your pain and suffering, loss of household services, inconvenience, loss of companionship and love, emotional distress, and loss of enjoyment of life will fall into this category of losses.
+Your pain and suffering, loss of household services, inconvenience, loss of companionship and love, emotional distress, and loss of enjoyment of life will fall into this category.

-Punitive damages are a class all their own and are only awarded by the judge when the defendant’s actions are so egregious or have the intention of being harmful that the judge finds it necessary to punish the defendant.
-By making an example of the defendant, the judge is sending a message to future wrongdoers that these types of actions are not going to be tolerated by the Tennessee court system.
+Punitive damages are a class all their own and are only awarded by the judge when the defendant’s actions are egregious or have the intention of being harmful that the judge finds it necessary to punish the defendant.
+By making an example of the defendant, the judge is sending a message to future wrongdoers that the Nashville and Tennessee court system is not going to tolerate these types of actions.

 Nashville Personal Injury FAQ

-It can be incredibly overwhelming to considering moving forward with a personal injury claim when you are still trying to recover from your injuries.
+It can be incredibly overwhelming to handle a personal injury claim when you are still trying to recover from your injuries.
 We understand how challenging this time in your life must be, which is why we’ve answered some of our most commonly asked personal injury questions below.

 If you have additional questions that we haven’t addressed below, reach out to our office directly so you can discuss your concerns with a qualified Nashville attorney.

 Tennessee follows modified comparative negligence laws to establish culpability.
-As long as your percentage of liability does not exceed 49 percent, then you certainly still have the right to seek the damages you’ve endured from the at-fault party.
+As long as your share of liability does not exceed 49 percent, then you still have the right to seek the damages you’ve endured from the at-fault party.